silasmahler/githubbot/README.md

 ## Misc
 Do not commit the `secretConfig.properties` to any public repository or share it with someone.
 It contains your organizations `client_id` and `client_secret` and an access token of an account with admin rights to your organization.
-Someone could use it to impersonate or to damge you or your organization.
+Someone could use it to impersonate or to damage you or your organization.